skarcha/4gl-flamegraph/README.md

 # Flame Graphs for 4Js Genero

-This a script to convert Genero profiler output to a format suitable for [FlameGraph](http://www.brendangregg.com/flamegraphs.html).
+This is a script to convert Genero profiler output to a format suitable for [FlameGraph](http://www.brendangregg.com/flamegraphs.html).

 Flame Graphs will allow you to visualize your programs bottlenecks.